Verdatim25/Better-Upgrade-Tooltips-For-Stalker-GAMMA/README.md

 Weapon Stats:
 Accuracy -- Shows percent change of 'accuracy' stat.
 Handling -- Shows percent change of 'handling' stat.
-Recoil -- Shows change of the 'recoil' stat.
+Recoil Control -- Shows change of the 'recoil control' stat.
 SEE NOTES BELOW.
 Reliability -- Shows percent change of the 'reliability' stat.
 Muzzle Velocity -- Shows velocity change of the 'Muzzle Velocity' stat (in m/s).
 RPM -- Shows RPM change of the 'RPM' stat (in RPM, rounds per minute).